Pegiadis/Vetly/docs/DATABASE_SETUP_COMPLETE.md

 ## 🎉 Implementation Summary

-All planned tasks have been successfully completed!
-The Vetly PostgreSQL database infrastructure is fully set up and ready for development.
+The Vetly PostgreSQL database infrastructure is set up with core data models only.
+Authentication will be added later.

 ---